mcarrickscott/WinMIPS64/README.md

 PDF Documentation is available in the */doc* folder, along with a couple of lab exercises *ex2.pdf* and *ex3.pdf*

+# Install

+Copy the repository contents to a working directory, and build the project *WinEsim.vcxproj* from source using Visual Studio C++.
+This will create the windows executable.

 Mike Scott, March 2025